stgm/scientific-programming-1/11 Algorithms/20 Water/50 water.md

 ## Hints

-* This program complies with the common clichés of a standard computer program: it contains an *input*, a *calculation*, and and *output*.
+* This program complies with the common cliches of a standard computer program: it contains an *input*, a *calculation*, and and *output*.
 Try to represent each of these components in your code!

 * Utilize the `input`-function and `int()` to process the input of a user from a string into an integer, to be able to perform calculations with the user-provided values.